umbraco/UmbracoDocs/umbraco-workflow/configuration.md

 #### EnableContentReviews (bool)

-When true, the content review engine will monitor publication dates to determine content review requirements
+When true, the content review engine will monitor publication dates to determine content review requirements.

 #### ReviewPeriod (int)